 | Mega | 1M+ | 0.02% - 0.2% |

-A few things stand out.
-First, the range within each tier is wide.
-A nano account at 3.0% is performing 3x better than one at 1.0%, even though they're in the same bracket.
-Second, mega accounts at 0.02% aren't necessarily doing anything wrong.
-At 1M+ followers, a huge portion of your audience is inactive or followed you years ago.
+A couple of things to flag here.
+The range within each tier is wide: a nano account at 3.0% is performing 3x better than one at 1.0% even though both sit in the same bracket.
+And mega accounts at 0.02% aren't necessarily doing anything wrong.
+At 1M+ followers, a huge slice of your audience is inactive or followed you years ago.
 The math just works against you.

 Quick Engagement Check